Posted December 9, 2015

 By Hans Mathias Moeller

 This is the first blog in a two-part series from one of our analysts in our Special Investigations Unit that conducts cyber investigations.
-Today, we provide a high level overview of why businesses need threat intelligence to prepare for physical threats.
+Today, we provide a high level overview of why businesses need Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. to prepare for physical threats.

 In 2014, global business leaders at the World Economic Forum in Davos, Switzerland identified violent protests, civil unrest, and collective violence as the most significant risks to governments and businesses.
 Recent events leading to widespread social unrest around the world show just how much impact such incidents can have.
 Through applied threat intelligence, however, organizations can get advanced knowledge of threats and successfully prepare for attacks to protect employees, corporate facilities, and supply chains.